prakaa/phd_thesis/source/10_lit_review.md

 ## Balancing practices in operational timeframes {#sec:lit_review-balancing_practices}

-SOs employ *balancing practices* in operational timeframes (which include the processes, services & markets shown in @fig:power_system_timeframes) for the purpose of obtaining *balancing flexibility* to address variability & uncertainty [@heggartyQuantifyingPowerSystem2020].
+SOs employ *balancing practices* in operational timeframes (which include the processes, services & markets shown in @fig:power_system_timeframes) to obtain *balancing flexibility*.
+Balancing flexibility is procured either to directly address variability, or as optionality to mange uncertainty [@heggartyQuantifyingPowerSystem2020; @heggartyQuantifyingPowerSystem2020; @papaefthymiou100RenewableEnergy2016].
 Though the particularities of these practices vary between jurisdictions, they are almost always organised in a hierarchical and sequential fashion to ensure that active power supply & demand are continuously balanced across different timeframes (see @sec:lit_review-balancing).
 Furthermore, in jurisdictions that have restructured their electricity industries, balancing practices that were previously administered by a vertically-integrated utility have been adapted into or integrated with market-based mechanisms.

-### Conventional balancing practices
+### Typical balancing practices

-In the subsections that follow, I describe conventional balancing practices in the order of their timeframe of relevance (i.e. from milliseconds to years, as shown in @fig:power_system_timeframes).
+In the subsections that follow, I describe balancing practices in the order of their timeframe of relevance (i.e. from milliseconds to years, as shown in @fig:power_system_timeframes).

 #### Frequency control services {#sec:lit_review-balancing_practices-fcs}